SyMind/rspack-rsc-examples/README.md

 This is the development server setup using Express, Rspack middleware and webpack-hot-middleware for HMR.
 It configures two Rspack compilation targets: one for the client bundle (web target) and one for the RSC server bundle (node target).
 The server imports the compiled RSC entry module and delegates requests to it.

-### rspack.config.ts

-This is the Rspack configuration file that defines three build targets:
+The Rspack configuration that defines three build targets:

 1. **Client bundle** (web target): Compiles `src/framework/entry.client.tsx` with React Refresh and HMR support
 2. **RSC server bundle** (node target): Compiles `src/framework/entry.rsc.tsx` with RSC layer support using `rspack.experiments.rsc` plugins